Markoff triples and Nielsen equivalence in $\text{SL}_2(\mathbb{F}_p)$: Generalized eigenvectors for

-Thanks to Corollary \ref{cor:qn_coef}, a complete formula for $\bq_n$ is obtained by computing $2\Phi((x^2-\kappa)\scp_{n-1})+\Phi((x^2-\kappa)^2\scp_{n-2})$.
-This can be done by hand for the small values of $n$ we will need (at most 5, though computing $\bq_5$ by hand could take a few hours), but the author has also written code that performs this computation.
-Either way, once the first $n$ entries of $\bp_n$ are found, we express all the remaining entries from (\ref{eq:large_coef}) as a linear combination of $\bf_0,...,\bf_{n-1}$.
-This is achieved by viewing the binomial coefficients in (\ref{eq:large_coef}) as polynomials in the variable $i$ and writing them in terms of $\binom{i}{0},\binom{i}{1},...,\binom{i}{n-1}$, say The correct choice of coefficients makes this equation hold provided $2i-2k+n-2\geq 0$.
-It fails when $2i-2k+n-2< 0$ because in this case the left-side binomial coefficient is 0 while the right side is not.
-For example, consider the failures of (If we treat the left side as a \textit{generalized} binomial coefficient, (\ref{eq:binom}) holds for all arguments.)
+Thanks to Proposition \ref{prop:qn_coef}, a complete formula for $\bq_n$ is obtained by computing $2\Phi((x^2-\kappa)\scp_{n-1})+\Phi((x^2-\kappa)^2\scp_{n-2})$ in order to find the coefficients $c_{2i}$ in (\ref{eq:small_coef}).
+This can be done by hand for the small values of $n$ we will need (at most 5, though computing $\bq_5$ by hand could take a few hours), but it is also easy to code an algorithm to do the work.
+Either way, once every entry of $\bq_n$ has been determined, we may express it as a combination of $\bf_0,\bf_1,\dots,\bf_{n-1}$ and $\be_0,\be_2,\dots,\be_{2n-2}$ as follows: First, the binomial coefficients in (\ref{eq:large_coef}) can be viewed as polynomials in the variable $i$ and written in terms of $\binom{i}{0},\binom{i}{1},...,\binom{i}{n-1}$, say The correct choice of coefficients makes this equation hold provided $2i-2k+n-2\geq 0$.
+(The equation above can fail when $2i-2k+n-2< 0$ because in this case the left-side binomial coefficient vanishes while the right side may not.
+For example, consider which $i$ make true or false.
+Note that if we were treating the left side as a \textit{generalized} binomial coefficient, which we are not, the equation would hold for all $i$.)
 Once the $a_{j,k}$ are computed, we may substitute (\ref{eq:binom}) into (\ref{eq:large_coef}) and swap the order of summation.
-We conclude that all but the first $n$ coordinates of $\bq_n$ match those of Due to potential failures of (\ref{eq:binom}) when $i< n$, the first $n$ coordinates of the expression above may not match (\ref{eq:large_coef}).
-But we can compute the difference and thus compute the right linear combination of $\be_1,...,\be_{n-1}$ to obtain an exact formula for $\bq_n$.
-The aforementioned code outputs $\bq_n$ in this form---combinations of $\be_j$ and $\bf_j$ vectors.
+We conclude that all but the first $n$ coordinates of $\bq_n$ match those of Then the first $n$ coordinates of the expression above can be substracted from their correct values to obtain the ``adjustment" linear combination of $\be_0,\be_2,\dots,\be_{2n-2}$ that provides an exact formula for $\bq_n$.
+This is also straightforward to compute by hand or by code.
 Results for $n\leq 4$ are below.
-The coefficient matrices have been transposed for space.
+The coefficient matrices have been transposed to save space.